Rain Barrels

 A rain barrel captures water from your roof and downspout and stores it for later use.
 Homeowners use their harvested rainwater to irrigate their lawn and garden, wash cars, or simply infiltrate back into the ground during drier periods.

 In a typical summer season, a rain barrel will save the average homeowner 1,300 gallons of tap water normally used for outdoor watering needs.
-The Gunpowder Valley Conservancy (GVC) sells rain barrels that are repurposed, food-grade barrels donated by local companies, including McCormick and Dejon Vineyards.
+The Gunpowder Valley Conservancy (GVC) sells rain barrels that are repurposed, food-grade barrels donated by local companies, including McCormick.

 Rain Barrel Benefits